Harvested bear check-in

 4. Place the entire reproductive tract in the labeled plastic bag and seal.
 Tie the labeled tooth envelope to the outside of the bag containing the reproductive tract.

-5. Preserve specimens by freezing as soon as possible and submit to any ODFW district office or check station in SW Oregon.
+5. Preserve specimens by freezing as soon as possible and submit to any ODFW district office.